herariom/herariom.github.io/content/projects/ryoko.md

 ShowBreadCrumbs: false
 weight: 1
 ---
-A website that helps users find the perfect city to live and work in
+A website that helps users find the perfect location for their next home or apartment
 <!--more-->
 ## Background
-Ryoko is a website designed to determine best places to live based on various characteristic preferences such as population, density, and distance from given coordinates.
+Ryoko is a website designed to determine the best places to live.
+It has a comparison tool that allows the user to input a list of homes/apartments they are looking at and the locations that regularly travel (work, school, gym, friends).
+For each location, they can put in the frequency and mode of travel.

-Ryoko is a shortening of the Japanese word "ryokou," which means "travel".
-The name was chosen because the website is designed to help users find the best place to travel to, and because the alternative was "City Finder."
+Then, users can generate statistics for each home/apartment to see which one they like best based on the ease, distance, and total time traveled per week!
+Ryoko also has a city finder tool to search the most popular U.S. cities by preferences, including total population, population density, and distance from given coordinates.

 ## Technologies